patreeceeo/Notes/Projects/Zomboban.md

 	* ~~motivation: since changing the editor movement keys to WASD, now the save level keybind (Shift+W) causes the cursor to move up.
 	* ~~design: just detect if the shift key is being pressed and don't move the cursor if it is.
 	* ~~estimate: 5 minutes
-* improvement: simplify undo apparatus (break into smaller chunks)
+* ~~improvement: simplify undo apparatus (break into smaller chunks)
 	* design/motivation: Every entity that can have its state undone has a shadow entity that, when an undo is requested, receives the state for that entity from the top of the undo stack.
 There are then re-entrant delta-time functions that transition the value of each component on the original entity to the value of said component on the shadow entity.
 This way we don't have to use velocity or the physics system to undo position, and other components can be added to the undo apparatus in a standardized way.
 Add an undo system that will query for undo components.
 (This doesn't actually have to be a component since only the undo system will access this info.)
 The undo components point to the shadow entity.
 The system then simply applies the transition function for each component, if necessary.
 All of the management of the undo stack can also be moved to this system.
 It can simply expose an API that the game system can use in keybinds.
 That API:
-		* requestUndo(): try to pop state as long as the internal stack is > 0 depth and we're not still in the process of handling an earlier request.
-Apply the state using the shadow entity and transition functions described above.
+		* popUndo(ids): pop state from the stack and apply it to the shadow entities (throw an error if the stack is empty)
-		* pushUndoState(): push the state of all undo-able entities on the internal stack.
+		* pushUndo(ids): push the state of all undo-able entities onto the stack.
-		* enableUndo(id: number): adds the undo component and creates the shadow entity for entity given by `id`.
 	* estimate: 5 hours to get to where everything in the game can be undone.
+	* questions: what if the entity has a non-zero velocity? leave its velocity alone, keep it's displacement limit at zero? how will the system remember the original difference between component A of the shadow entity and component A of the undo entity in order to perform linear interpolation?ja
+	* subtasks:
+		* ~~remove existing undo code
+		* implement enableUndo function
+		* implement pushUndo function
 * improvement: animate velocity (break into smaller chunks)
 	* motivation: will look better and make it easier to tell what's going on, and smooth camera movements might be more comfortable for players.
 	* design: Since there's no friction (to allow for projectiles) yet all movement is quantized, there has to be a way of limiting movement due to velocity.
 The physics system maintains an internal record per-entity record of A.) the per-turn movement limit, in tiles (neglecting difference between X and Y) and B.) how much it's moved in the current turn.
 With this in place, it should be possible to move entities smoothly using their velocity and the delta time.
 Will need to make sure to update the tile-based spatial partition only once an entity is fully inside a tile, otherwise, the physics system in its current form will think the entity is colliding with itself.
 Maybe instead I just make the physics system smarter?